d3x0r/STFRPhysics/LightSpeedSim.md

 Given the variables $T$ is a time scalar in (s), $V$ is velocity in (m/s), C is the velocity of light in (m/s).
 The length will be given with $CT$ which is in (m), and is light-seconds.
 The function parameter $x$, below, is a velocity.
 The function parameter $a$ is the angle of the line light travels relative to V; at $a=0$ the line is aligned with the velocity, at $a=\frac {\pi} 2$ the line is perpendicular to the velocity.

-The function s() takes a velocity, and results in how long light takes to span a round trip of a distance (multiplied by 2) at that velocity; at 0, the function is 1, and at C the function is infinity.
+The function s() takes a velocity, and results in how long light takes to span a round trip of a distance (multiplied by 2) at some velocity(x); at 0, the function is 1, and at C the function is infinity.
 Multiplying by this value gives a scaled time that light will travel a unit distance.
 $$s(x)=\frac {CC\sqrt{CC-xx}} {C({CC-xx})}$$
 or
 $$s(x)=\frac {C} {\sqrt{CC-xx}}$$